IBM-Cloud/DevOps-Services-Docs/docs/githubhooks/index.md

 <a name='change_repo'></a>
 ##Changing from a DevOps Services Git repo to a GitHub repo

 If you’re using a DevOps Services Git repo but want to use a GitHub repo that you already have, follow these steps.
-[You can also create a GitHub repo to associate with your project.](#new_ghrepo).
+[You can also create a GitHub repo to associate with your project.](#new_ghrepo)

 <a name='existing_ghrepo'></a>
 ###	To configure your project to work with a GitHub repo that you already have, follow these steps: